Are you tired of endless troubleshooting to get your Bluetooth headphones to work with Discord?

 Troubleshoot #4: Change Voice Region in Your Discord Server

-If you’re experiencing issues with voice quality or connectivity, switching to a different voice region in your Discord server may help.
+If you’re experiencing voice quality or connectivity issues, switching to a different voice region in your Discord server may help.

 This is because different voice regions may use servers or networks that may be more stable or perform better.